• Skip to primary navigation

 breaded calamari rings on a tray

-1. Preheat air fryer to 200 degrees c / 400 degrees F for around 3 minutes
+1. Preheat air fryer to 200 degrees C / 400 degrees F for around 3 minutes

-3. Spray lightly with oil: Spray the squid rings liberally so that all pieces have received a good spray.
+3. Spray lightly with oil: Spray the squid rings liberally so that all pieces have received a good even spray.

 calamari rings in an air fryer